Metal Spraying

 All methods of thermal spraying involve the projection of small molten or softened particles onto a prepared surface where they adhere and form a continuous coating.
 To create the molten particles, a heat source, a spray material and an atomisation/projection method are required.
 Upon contact, the particles flatten onto the surface, freeze and mechanically bond, firstly onto the roughened substrate and then onto each other as the coating thickness is increased.

-Flame Spray Process
+• Flame Spray

 Heat Source